RajayPreddie/cs8395-chatgpt-readability-maintainability-test/README.md

 # ChatGPT Code Readability and Maintainability Tester

 ## Introduction
 Welcome to the ChatGPT Code Readability and Maintainability Tester!
-This tool is designed to help our software engineering team assess and improve the quality of Python code.
-Leveraging the power of OpenAI's GPT models along with several linting tools, our tool provides valuable insights into code readability, maintainability, and adherence to coding standards.
+This tool is designed to give insights into the readability and maintainability of ChatGTP generated python code.
+Leveraging the power of OpenAI's GPT models along with several linting tools, our tool provides valuable insights into ChatGPT-generated code's readability, maintainability, and adherence to coding standards.

+The tool utilizes the following linters/tools: Flake8, Black, Radon, Pydocstyle, and Pylint.
+There are 6 prompts available for obtaining ChatGPT-generated Python code.
+Each prompt asks ChatGPT to create a Python program.
+The specifications of the Python program are the following: ChatGPT needs to use one or more keywords for inspiration and the code needs to adhere to a particular coding standard.
+The keywords are chosen from a list of 100 keywords Each prompt uses one and only one of the following linter/tool standards: Flake8, Black, Radon, Pydocstyle, and Pylint.
+The 6th prompt is a default prompt that does not mention any specific linter/tool standard.
+There are 20 python programs generated for each prompt type.
+Thus, there are 120 ChatGPT-generated Python programs.

 ## Installation